Bo McKinnis: Career

+In December 2025, the Associated Press reported that Yankees general manager Brian Cashman said Sonny Gray had told him McKinnis advised Gray to express interest in playing for the Yankees despite not wanting to play in New York, in order to avoid reducing his free-agency value.
+McKinnis denied the allegation, saying Cashman’s claim "makes no sense."

 Book Citations

 McKinnis has been written about and referenced in four books: Michael Lewis's 2003 book, Moneyball; Paul Byrd's 2008 book, Free Byrd; R. A. Dickey's 2012 autobiography, Wherever I Wind Up: My Quest for Truth, Authenticity and the Perfect Knuckleball; and Shi Davidi's 2013 book, Great Expectations: The Lost Toronto Blue Jays Season.

 In addition, McKinnis became the first sports agent to ever be featured in the Sporting News 125-year history in the column "On the Agent Side" in its January 17, 2011 issue.